Offliners/C-language/Unit-6/README.md

 Advantage of using function :
   * Achieve the function of programing modularization
   * Easy to debug
-  * codes can be reused
+  * Codes can be reused
   * Programing team can cooperate to finish big projects

 Function basic form